thiagoscarelli/simplescheme/README.md

-# Stata schemes
+# Simple graph scheme for Stata
-Stata graphical schemes